Clasp technology to knot homology via the affine Grassmannian: The representation and tangle invariants

 \subsection{Tangle invariants: fundamental representations}

-Let us briefly recall what we mean by an $\sl_m$ framed tangle invariant.
-Consider a framed tangle $T$ whose strands are labeled by representations (or equivalently, dominant weights) of $\sl_m$.
-Let $ \ul = (\l_1, \dots, \l_n) $ be the labels on the strands at the top and $ \umu = (\mu_1, \dots, \mu_{n'}) $ be the labels on the strands at the bottom.
+Consider an oriented tangle $T$ whose strands are labeled by representations (or equivalently, dominant weights) of $\sl_m$.
+Let $ \ul = (\l^{(1)}, \dots, \l^{(n)}) $ be the labels on the strands at the top and $ \umu = (\mu^{(1)}, \dots, \mu^{(n')}) $ be the labels on the strands at the bottom.
 As usual, $V_\l$ denotes the irreducible $\sl_m$ representation with highest weight $\l$.
+Note that if a strand labeled by $V_\l$ is oriented upward then the boundary point is marked by $\l$ whereas if it is oriented downward then it is marked by $\l'$ where $V_{\l'} \cong V_\l^*$ is the dual.